clivelo/clivelo.github.io/_posts/2023-01-02-the-four-principles-of-oop-in-python.md

 In Java and C++, we have a keyword for declaring abstract methods.
 We would use `abstract` in Java and we would use `virtual` in C++.
 However, Python does not have native capabilities for doing abstraction, as such, we will have to import the `ABC` and `abstractmethod` from the `abc` module.
 The `abc` stands for Abstract Base Classes.

 With our abstract `WashingMachine` class, we need to inherit the `ABC` class to declare that we will be using the attributes and methods from the `ABC` class.
-On the abstract method `wash`, we need to put an `@abstractmethod` decorator to indicate that this method is an abstract method.
+Before the abstract method `wash`, we need to put an `@abstractmethod` decorator to indicate that this method is an abstract method.
 Then, we define two child classes of `WashingMachine` that have their own unique implementation of the `wash` method.
 It is important to note that when we define a child class of an abstract parent class, all abstract methods must be defined and implemented in the child class, or a `TypeError` will be thrown.
 This will be illustrated in the example below with a third child class.

 Let us implement the washing machine example.